Fargo season 2: Casting

-Wilson, Ted Danson, and Jean Smart completed the principal cast by January 2015.
-Wilson appeared as officer Lou Solverson, Danson as sheriff Hank Larsson, and Smart as Floyd Gerhardt, the matriarch of the Gerhardt crime family.
-Wilson's casting was unique because he was the only performer to portray an already established character; Keith Carradine played Lou for the show's first season, set 27 years after the events of season two.
-As such, Hawley did not want to take cues from Carradine because Lou was "at a different point" in his life, although Wilson analyzed Carradine's performance to a point.
-Wilson was persuaded by Fargo critical accolades and commercial success; the actor said: "There have been several times that you've given your heart and soul to an independent film and more often than not it doesn't match up to any commercial success or people seeing your film.
-So [my wife and agent] were like, 'You need to do something that people see'."
-Danson found learning the Minnesota accent difficult; to improve, he began practicing as soon as he was signed, often on set before filming began.
-Smart's role required an older look, which producers achieved by cutting and dyeing her hair, and Hawley gave the actress a book of paintings by Andrew Wyeth to explain her character.
+By January 2015, Wilson, Ted Danson, and Jean Smart completed the starring cast.
+Wilson was unique among the actors for playing an already established character; Keith Carradine portrayed Lou for the show's first season.
+Hence, Hawley sought a reinterpretation of the character, though Wilson analyzed Carradine's work for some performance cues.
+Wilson was compelled by Fargo partly to elevate his career prospects.
+Danson found learning the Minnesota accent daunting; to improve, he began practicing as soon as he was signed, often before a given shoot.
+Smart's role required a more aged look, which producers achieved by cutting and dyeing her hair, and Hawley lent the actress a book of paintings by Andrew Wyeth to explain her character.

-An ensemble of 20 actors make up the bulk of the series' cast.
+An ensemble of 20 actors comprises the majority of the cast.
 Hawley found ensembles enticing because they presented "a lot of really good moving pieces".
 At Paleyfest 2015, the Fargo creator commented: "It's sort of like a horse race in a way, especially when you know that everyone is on this collision course.
 It's like, 'Who's going to make it?'
 And you can put people together in unexpected pairings."
-Offerman played Karl Weathers, an alcoholic and the only lawyer in Luverne, and Cristin Milioti was assigned the part of Betsy Solverson, Lou's terminally ill wife.
-Hawley felt that Milioti was the right choice because her personality was similar to her character's.
+Offerman played Karl Weathers, an alcoholic and Luverne's only working lawyer, and Cristin Milioti was hired as Lou's terminally ill wife Betsy Solverson because Hawley considered their personalities similar.
 Garrett portrays Joe Bulo, and Bokeem Woodbine appears as Mike Milligan, a role he was offered two days after auditioning.
 For the role of Hanzee Dent, Hawley hired Zahn McClarnon two weeks after his audition.
 Six others play members of the Gerhardts: Kieran Culkin as Rye, Rachel Keller as Simone, Michael Hogan as Otto, Allan Dobrescu as Charlie, Angus Sampson as Bear, and Jeffrey Donovan as Dodd.
-When asked about his decision to cast Donovan, Hawley told the actor, "I don't know.
+When asked about his decision to cast Donovan, Hawley reportedly told the actor, "I don't know.
 You just come off with a sense of power.
 I think Dodd comes off with a sense of power, and I thought that you have the chops to find the humor in it."
 Donovan gained 30 pounds in preparation for his role.
-Other major supporting roles in Fargo second season include: Bruce Campbell as Ronald Reagan, Keir O'Donnell as Ben Schmidt, and Elizabeth Marvel as Constance Heck.
+Other major supporting roles in Fargo season two include Bruce Campbell as Ronald Reagan, Keir O'Donnell as Ben Schmidt, and Elizabeth Marvel as Constance Heck.